Double-Ended Palindromic Trees in Linear Time: Introduction

-\paragraph{By other variants of eertrees}
+\paragraph{By other variants of eertrees.}

 Since the double-ended eertree can be considered as an extension of stack eertree \cite{RS18} or queue eertree \cite{MWN+22}, it might be possible to implement the double-ended eertree using the tricks in stack eertree and queue eertree at the first glance.
-Now we discuss about this issue in the following. \begin{itemize} \item The stack eertree proposed in \cite{RS18} depends on the structure of stack.
+Next, we discuss about this issue. \begin{itemize} \item The stack eertree proposed in \cite{RS18} depends on the structure of stack.
 That is, a character will not change before all characters after it are removed.
 Based on this fact, a backup strategy is to store necessary information, e.g., the node of the current longest suffix palindromic substring, when a character is inserted; and restore the previous configuration of the eertree through the backups when the last character is removed.
 In the scene of double-ended eertrees, characters at the very front of the string can apparently be removed or inserted, thereby making the backup strategy no longer effective. \item The queue eertree proposed in \cite{MWN+22} requires auxiliary data structures for removing characters, where the key technique is to check whether a palindromic substring is unique in the current string.
 To achieve this, they maintain the rightmost occurrence and the second rightmost occurrence of every node in the eertree in a lazy manner.
 When a character is inserted at the back, the occurrences of only the longest palindromic suffix are updated; when a character is removed from the front, we do not have to deal with the occurrences of the longest palindromic prefix, but its longest palindromic proper prefix (by lazy maintenance).
 This approach, however, is based on the monotonicity of queue operations.
 That is, the rightmost occurrence can become the second rightmost occurrence, but not vice versa.
 In the scene of double-ended eertrees, the lazy strategy will fail when characters are removed from the back, because this time the second rightmost occurrence can be the rightmost occurrence. \end{itemize}

-As discussed above, we cannot obtain a straightforward implementation of double-ended eertrees from similar or related data structures.
-Nevertheless, we are glad to see if there exist other efficient implementations of double-ended eertrees.
+As discussed, we could not obtain a straightforward implementation of double-ended eertrees from similar or related data structures mentioned above.
+Nevertheless, we will be glad to see if there exist other efficient implementations of double-ended eertrees.